Anhydrouss/LogisticRegression-CreditDefault/README.md

-# CreditDelinq
+# Credit Default
-Predicting payment delinquency and ultimately credit default using supervised machine learning (logistic regression).
+Predicting credit default using supervised machine learning (logistic regression).
 Features include debt segmentation, account status, hardship, disconnection, and previous delinquency to predict likelihood of debt write-off

 What is the probability (%) of a binary outcome of debt write-off (bad=1, good=0)?
 The level of confidence/probability could be used to guide pricing and collection path at the point of sale or after onboarding.